Tales from the Dark Multiverse: "Batman: Knightfall"

-Azrael/Jean-Paul Valley refuses to give back the mantle of the Batman to Bruce Wayne and defeats him and the Bat-Family, ruling Gotham City as the Saint Batman for 30 years.
+Azrael/Jean-Paul Valley refuses to give back the mantle of Batman to Bruce Wayne and defeats him and the Bat-Family, ruling Gotham City as Saint Batman for 30 years.
 Bruce, referred to as the Broken, is kept alive, dissected, and tortured as he is forced to watch what Jean-Paul has done to Gotham.
-With Saint Batman's body failing due to his Venom addiction, Bruce is rescued by the Son of Bane and Shiva and turned into a cyborg.
+With Saint Batman's body failing due to his Venom addiction, Bruce is rescued by the Son of Bane and Lady Shiva and turned into a cyborg.
 The latter two defeat Saint Batman but Bruce/the Broken, his perception of Gotham warped, kills the two and takes over as Gotham City's new ruler.

 "The Death of Superman"

-Lois becomes enraged and bitter after the death of Superman by Doomsday's hands, believing the world failed him.
+Lois Lane becomes enraged and bitter after the death of her fiancé Superman by Doomsday's hands, believing the world failed him.
 After meeting the Eradicator, who failed to bring Superman back to life, Lois proposes that the two merge, turning Lois into the Eradicator.
-Taking extreme measures to 'make the world a better place', Lois kills Lex Luthor, the Joker and Batman and goes to fight the Cyborg Superman.
-When the real Superman returns, only for him to be killed by the Cyborg Superman, Lois kills the latter and continues her role as Earth's "savior".
+Taking extreme measures to 'make the world a better place', along with killing Lex Luthor, the Joker and Batman (as he was about to kill her for being a threat) among others, Lois goes against Cyborg Superman after he kills Superboy and Steel.
+When the real but now-weaker Superman returns and sees people's fear for Lois, Cyborg Superman prepare to kill the now-reunited couple with a kryptonite cannon.
+Lois kills the cyborg to protect Superman but the resulting impact unleashes kryptonite gas into the atmosphere which kills Superman.
+Mourning and guilt-ridden for Superman's death, Lois continues her role as Earth's "savior".

 "Blackest Night"

-Sinestro never had the powers of the White Lantern taken away, leading to Nekron and the Black Lanterns consuming almost the entirety of the universe.
-Sinestro, now a Black/White Lantern hybrid called the Limbo Lantern, teams up with the Dove, Lobo, and Mister Miracle, the last mortal beings in the universe, in order to recreate the universe with the Dove as a template for the new universe.
-However, when Mister Miracle realises that their efforts will just create a new universe and Barda will still be destroyed, he betrays them and the Dove is killed, leaving Sinestro to use Lobo as the template instead after Lobo kills Mister Miracle in revenge.
-However, the end result is no better, leaving Sinestro to try and find a way to recreate the universe again, as the one he is in has been taken over by new lifeforms who worship Lobo.
+Sinestro never had the powers of the White Lantern taken away, leading to Nekron and the Black Lanterns consuming most of the universe.
+Sinestro, now a Black/White Lantern hybrid called the Limbo Lantern, teams up with Dove, Lobo, and Mister Miracle, the last mortal beings in the universe, in order to recreate the universe with Dove as a template for the new universe.
+However, when Miracle realises that their efforts will just create a new universe and Barda will still be destroyed, he betrays them and Dove is killed, leaving Sinestro to use Lobo as the template instead after Lobo kills Miracle in revenge.
+However, the result is no better, leaving Sinestro to try and find a way to recreate the universe again, as the one he is in has been taken over by new lifeforms who worship Lobo.
 Eventually, Sinestro decides to leave that universe to reside in the current universe.
 Tempus Fuginaut, not wanting that universe to pollute the main universe, uses his powers to leave Sinestro presumably trapped in that universe forever.